create3000/x_ite-vscode/README.md

 This extension integrates the [X_ITE X3D Browser](https://create3000.github.io/x_ite/) into VS Code.

-## Preview and debug X3D, glTF, VRML and other 3D models directly in the editor.
+## Preview and debug X3D, VRML, glTF and other 3D models directly in the editor.

 ![X3D Logo Pieces](images/logo-pieces.png)